 U. Seth Ottensoser

 U. Seth Ottensoser graduated with high honors in 1992 from Queens College of the City University of New York, where he was elected to and became a member of Phi Beta Kappa.
 He received his J.D. in 1995 from the University of Southern California School of Law.
-Mr. Ottensoser was named a leading lawyer by Super Lawyers Magazine in the Fall 2010, and 2013-2016 editions and in the 2011, and 2013-2015 Super Lawyers Business Editions in the litigation practice area for his work in securities litigation.
-In addition, he was recommended in The Legal 500 in 2011, 2012 and 2016.
+Mr. Ottensoser has been repeatedly named a leading lawyer by Super Lawyers Magazine (2010, 2013-2016) and by Super Lawyers Business Editions for his work in securities litigation (2011, 2013-2015).
+In addition, he is recommended by The Legal 500 (2011, 2012; 2016).

 Mr. Ottensoser recently won a two-day bench trial in New York State Supreme Court on behalf of one of the Firm’s clients, in a matter relating to architectural and engineering matters.